By Mark Bingeman | May 23, 2017

 Global IP traffic has been significantly increasing over the last few years and is anticipated to continue to increase into the future.
-Here are a few highlights from Cisco’s VNI June 2016 repor.i
+Here are a few highlights from Cisco’s VNI June 2016 report.i

-- Annual global IP traffic will pass the zettabyte threshold by the end of 2016 and will reach 2.3 zettabytes per year by 2020
+- Annual global IP traffic will have passed passed the zettabyte threshold by the end of 2016 (we'll need to wait for the 2017 report to verify if this happened) and will reach 2.3 zettabytes per year by 2020

 - Global IP traffic will increase threefold over the next 5 years